 Second, I walked a lot at work.
 I took the stairs and gave myself a walking break, whether to grab hot water for tea or recycle some papers.
 I focused on my steps and my surroundings instead of worrying about anything else happening before walking.

 Third, I paid attention to the patients’ words and my own words.
 Each of us was trying to connect with each other in the grand scheme of life.
-The patients had either discomfort or worries, and we were here to problem solve.
+The patients had either discomfort or worries, and we were here to problem-solve.
 The more we connected, the smoother the process was.

 The last strategy is as cliché as it sounds: doing things with hope and not out of fear.
 The patients were part of our community, and they were an extension of our families.
 Seeing each person as our family member allowed us to empathize.
 Many times, the rules and guidelines we had to follow from the hospital and the societies could be overwhelming, and we often did things in fear of missing the guidelines.
-The simplest thing to do was doing the best to keep up with the guidelines and apply to the patients as though they were our family.
+The simplest thing to do was doing the best to keep up with the guidelines and apply them to the patients as though they were our family.
 Then, it felt more like taking care of each other with hopes that we were building our community.

 I was not always able to follow the above four strategies; it is very much a work in progress.
 The more I was able to follow the strategies, the faster I worked with purpose, and the more present I was in every single moment.
 I started to feel the joy in everyday living — not just on the days that I got to kayak at the lake.
 One did not have to wait until one got off work to enjoy the present moment.
 It was already available for us to enjoy with our patients and our co-workers.
 And we would continue to do so when we got back home to our families.